Rewiring your home?

 If the rewire is part of a wider home refurbishment then we would expect to liaise closely with your other contractors.

-In most cases, your main contractor will ask us to disconnect your electrical installation at the beginning of the project and provide a temporary “builders electrical supply”.
+In many cases, your main contractor will ask us to disconnect your electrical installation at the beginning of the project and provide a temporary “builders electrical supply”.

 As the project progress, your main contractor will ask us to come back to install new cabling (“first fix”).
 Towards the end of the project we will return to fit sockets and light fittings (“second fix”).